BharathBob/apple-mqtt-example/README.md

 ### Dependencies and binaries

-I have build the MQTT Paho source code into a static library called `libMQTT.a` with three headers: `MQTTAsync.h`, `MQTTClient.h`, `MQTTClientPers istance.h`.
+I have build the MQTT Paho source code into a static library called `libMQTT.a` with three headers: `MQTTAsync.h`, `MQTTClient.h`, `MQTTClientPersistance.h`.
 It can be found under Paho > external > MQTT.

 The binary supports all iOS devices (ARMv7, ARMv7s, ARMv64, and i386 simulator) and OSX machines (x86_64).